INTHE4012 – Master Thesis

 This course is only available for master students already admitted into the MPhil programme in International Community Health.

 Formal prerequisite knowledge

-In addition the student must have passed 15 ECTS credits elective courses.
-Students who find elective courses outside the program they are interested in must get approval for the credits to be counted in the 15 ECTS credits of elective courses.
+In addition the student must have passed 15 credits of elective courses.
+Students who find elective courses outside the program they are interested in must get approval for the credits to be counted in the 15 credits of elective courses.

 4th semester; the lectures starts in mid January, so the student should prepare to be back in Oslo after field work by then.